alanrslima/pokemons/README.md

 ## Introduction

-A simple open source app created to simulate a signup, signin flow and list pokemnos using a public API.
+A simple open source app created to simulate a signup, signin flow using Firebase Auth and list pokemons using a public API.

 ---